OwlGifter/discord-simple-bot/README.md

 this project was meant to randomize roles for a game, it follows set rules, and randomizes it

-Below is the role and the options for the role
+Below is the role and the options for the role, unique roles are marked with a *

     Town Protective:
     Protector